 Jennifer Leone is a principal at Leone Design Studio, a design-build studio in Gowanus (now Matter of Architecture/ Matter of Building), whose work has been featured in Dwell, New York Magazine, Design Brooklyn, and a number of other publications.
 Her work at Leone Design Studio includes various outreach and educational projects for local non-profits and schools.
 She holds a Master of Architecture from Yale University, a Bachelor of Arts in Environmental Design from the University of Pennsylvania, and is currently wrapping up a Master of Science in Sustainability at the City College of New York with a focus on urban environmental issues and sustainable infrastructure.
 She is licensed in New York, Pennsylvania and New Jersey.

-Michael is a Principal at BuroHappold Engineering.
-He leads their Smart Mobility group in the Americas.
-The group uses big data to create transportation planning models in furtherance of mobility, safety, economics, and equity.
+Michael King, dba TrafficCalmer, works with progressive cities, campuses, and NGOs to invert the dominant auto-centric paradigm and advance a green mobility ethos.
 Michael has worked at the intersection of transportation and urban design for 25 years.
 His travels have taken him to such locales as Galveston, Germany, Guadalajara, and Guangzhou.
 He was the first director of traffic calming for New York City (all those speed humps you see are his fault), he helped birth the first Safe Routes to School program in the USA (in the Bronx), and he designed the nation's 2nd “shared street” in Santa Monica.
 He authored the Complete Streets Chicago for the Chicago Department of Transportation, co-authored the Urban Street Design Guide for the National Association of City Transportation Officials, and co-authored Flexible Design of New Jersey's Main Streets for the New Jersey Department of Transportation.
 Michael was appointed to serve on the US Safe Routes to School Task Force and recently served as the Vice President of the Association of Pedestrian and Bicycle Professionals.
 He received a Masters of Architecture from Columbia University.
 And he plays rugby.

 Kenneth Miraski RA, LEED GA